Horbenkodev/hugo-blog/content/posts/10-ways-to-help-anxious-students-with-elearning/index.md

 ---
-title: How eLearning Help Students With Anxiety
+ceoTitle: How eLearning Helps Students With Anxiety
+title: 10 Ways to Help Anxious Students with eLearning
+breadcrumbs: 10 Ways to Help Anxious Students with eLearning
+slug: 10-ways-to-help-anxious-students-with-elearning
+draft: false
-publishDate: '2019-04-23T00:00:00Z'
+publishDate: 2019-04-23T00:00:00Z
-authors:
-- tiffany-harper
+image: anxious-student.jpg
+og_image: anxious-student.jpg
 description: Anxiety is a very broad term that can be defined in many different ways.
 According to the definition at WebMD.com, anxiety disorders are a group of mental illnesses, which cause overwhelming and constant fear and worry.
 All anxiety disorders can and will interfere with the learning process.
-image: anxious-student.jpg
-og_image: anxious-student.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories:
+  - trends
 industries:
   - elearning
-categories: []
 ---
 Anxiety is a very broad term that can be defined in many different ways.
 According to the <a href="https://www.webmd.com/anxiety-panic/guide/anxiety-disorders" target="_blank">definition at WebMD.com</a>, anxiety disorders are a group of mental illnesses, which cause overwhelming and constant fear and worry.